arjunkomath/RustyInk/README.md

 [![Build & test](https://github.com/arjunkomath/RustyInk/actions/workflows/build_test.yml/badge.svg)](https://github.com/arjunkomath/RustyInk/actions/workflows/build_test.yml)
 [![Publish to Pages](https://github.com/arjunkomath/RustyInk/actions/workflows/publish.yml/badge.svg)](https://github.com/arjunkomath/RustyInk/actions/workflows/publish.yml)

-A blazing fast static site generator in Rust

 > 🚧 This project is currently under development.
 Expect breaking changes. 🚧

 A sleek and minimalist static site generator written in Rust.
 Designed with simplicity in mind, RustyInk makes website creation a breeze.
 It supports Markdown files, allowing you to write content with ease.
 Despite its simplicity, RustyInk is lightning-fast and lightweight.
 Powered by picocss, it ensures an optimized and efficient website rendering process.
 With RustyInk, you can create beautiful websites that are both minimalistic and performant.